The Reasons Why I'm Thankful for St Ignatius of Loyola

 One of my favorite lessons shared the desire LORD LET MY RESPONSES BE YOURS, let my actions be yours, let me love like you.

 I fell in LOVE with LOVE.
 St. Ignatius Loyola, you walked me through the peaks of awe, to the valley of self and death, to self, and back up to new sustainable heights within God’s love.
 Yes, I say sustainable because it is not a momentary high from a close encounter with God and a newfound miracle, but a true acknowledgment and knowledge of who God is and who I am within You.
 I feel different, I feel as though every step I take, I take it with You and for You.
-I know now who I serve… I SERVE YOU GOD!
+I know now who I serve… I SERVE YOU, GOD!

 Like you, St. Ignatius Loyola, I discovered this great love during a momentary pause, an abrupt halt, and a worldwide pandemic of 2020 when everything that I was working for turned upside down.
 I was at the last three months of my 9 in the exercises and I feel like God equipped me with PEACE and TRUST to handle the upheaval that has begun with this world pandemic.
 During this journey, we walked through tragedy, through suffering, through revival, and through a true miracle.
 I know that God is preparing us for what is to be — A soldier for HIM.